How to Deploy Fonts in Windows Using GPO (Group Policy Objects)

 :END

-To automate the font installation process, we will create a Group Policy Object (GPO) so that the batch script runs when domain computers start up.
+To automate the font installation process, we’ll create a Group Policy Object (GPO) that executes the batch script when domain computers start up.